Geography of toll roads: India

 Access-controlled roads in India are tolled.
 In addition to cash tolls, toll plazas have dedicated electronic toll collection lanes for quicker operation.

 In addition, most of the upgraded sections of the National Highway network are also tolled.
 These tolls are lower than those on expressways.

 Currently, a massive project is underway to expand the highway network and the Government of India plans to add an additional 18637 km of expressways to the network by the year 2022.

 Indonesia

 Indonesia opened its first toll road, the Jagorawi Toll Road, in 1978.
 This linked the capital city of Jakarta to the neighboring cities of Bogor and Ciawi south of the capital.

-Today, the system is still limited in its existence, as major toll routes remain in and around the major cities of Jakarta, Bandung, Surabaya, and Semarang.

-Recently, development in inter–city routes has increased.
-In 2005, the Cipularang Toll Road connecting Bandung in West Java to Jakarta was completed.
-This is a major development for the Indonesian transport system, as a drive between Jakarta and Bandung can now be completed in just under 3 hours.

-In 2015, the Cikampek–Palimanan Toll Road connecting Jakarta and Cirebon in West Java was completed.
-This is another major development as this Toll Road connects Jakarta–Cikampek Toll Road and Palimanan–Kanci Toll Road, and a drive between Jakarta and Central Java using this Toll Road can now be completed around 4 hours.

-Indonesia had 34 toll roads until October 2015 :
+Since then, Indonesia has seen a dramatic increase on the operational length and reach of its toll road system, spanning 2,893.02 km by the end of June 2024, with most of it being built during the presidency of Joko Widodo.